 Instant savings on energy-saving light bulbs

 Doing your part to save energy helps keep energy costs in check.
 Avista is doing its part, too.
-One way is through the regional Simple Steps buy-down program, we work with manufacturers to help many local retailers reduce the costs for energy efficient CFL bulbs.
+One way is through the regional Simple Steps buy-down program, we work with manufacturers to help many local retailers reduce the costs for energy efficient CFL and LED bulbs and fixtures.
 That way, you can take advantage of in-store instant savings.
 It's a win-win for us all.

-To find out which retailers offer this special CFL pricing, view http://www.simplestepsnw.com/find-a-store for the store locator.
+To find out which retailers offer this special CFL and LED pricing, view the store locator.

 Compact fluorescent lamps (CFLs)